FerretDB/FerretDB/website/blog/2024-06-03-monitor-ferretdb-performance-using-coroot.md

 In this guide, we will set up Coroot to monitor our FerretDB instance.
 If you are yet to setup FerretDB, see the [FerretDB Docker installation guide](https://docs.ferretdb.io/quickstart-guide/docker/).

-Install Coroot with the following command:
+Deploy Coroot with the following command:

 ```sh
 curl -fsS https://raw.githubusercontent.com/coroot/coroot/main/deploy/docker-compose.yaml | docker compose -f - up -d